Osedea/laravel-rest/README.md

 ## Commands and the default controller

-Lucy comes with a default REST controller to handle resources.
+LaravelRest comes with a default REST controller to handle resources.
 This allows automatic actions on resources listing, showing, deleting and lising relations.

 ### Actions